 260. Transnational Migration.
 Students acquire a global perspective on the nature of migration movements, why they take place and how they affect migrating peoples, as well as the societies receiving them.
 Themes include transnationalism and new approaches to national identity and citizenship; migration as a social network-driven process; gendered migration; migration and the formation of ethnic minorities.
 The course analyzes how transnational movements of people, goods and services affect and transform the relationships between cities and nations and explores the political meaning of contemporary nationalism and the possibilities of new forms of citizenship.
 Emphasis is on the (trans)formations of Latino identities in the U.S. This course fulfills the diversity (DIV) requirement.
 Also offered through Caribbean and Latin American Studies and Native American Studies.

-262. Africa and Globalization.
+262. Globalization and the African Diaspora.
 In an increasingly interconnected and interdependent world, Africa appears marginalized or absent from contemporary imaginations and discourses of globalization.
-Often, we hear about crises, failures and problems.
 Yet, Africa, a heterogeneous continent differentiated along geographical, historical, social, cultural, religious, economic, and political lines among others, has been and continues to be integral to the global economy.
-This course seeks to examine and understand how particular global processes intersect with and manifest differently in specific places and social realities in Africa.
-We explore Africa and the global economy; globalization and technology; African youth experiences; African women's experiences; and contemporary African diasporas and their transnational activities.
+Through an interdisciplinary diasporic approach, this course examines how particular global processes intersect with and manifest differently in and across specific places and social realities in the Africa diaspora.
+It explores the complex historical place of Africa in the global economy through the forced and voluntary dispersion of Africans and the legacies of slavery, colonialism, racism, underdevelopment, and globalization.
+By engaging with the works of diaspora African scholars, academics, activists, and various visual and literary artists, the course aims to widen students' perspectives and understanding of how global and transnational exchanges articulates myriad intersecting social practices and identities in the African diaspora.
+Themes covered in the course include development, migration, urbanization and youth cultures, global and popular culture, gender and sexuality, social media, politics and social justice.
+Fulfills DIV13 Distribution (2013 curriculum).

 290. Global Studies Research Methods.
 An introduction to research approaches that take into account the economic and political context of the production of culture, textual analysis and people’s perceptions.
 Objectives are to examine the philosophy and epistemology of qualitative methods, to understand various approaches to qualitative research, to develop the skills to design a qualitative research project, to gather and analyze qualitative data, and to present the preliminary findings.
 For their final project, students produce a research design for their SYE and apply learned research strategies to their own research questions.
 The course emphasizes the importance of critical awareness of the practical, social and ethical issues that arise in doing cultural and social analysis and research in everyday settings.